By Diane Small

 The brand designs beautiful and meaningful collections that tell unknown stories and give back to communities in need.
 Its first collection, called Peacebomb, was constructed from Vietnam War era bombs by Laotian artisans.

-Driven dually by design and development, ARTICLE 22 cultivates the untapped talents of artisans in forgotten or off-the-beaten-track places, promoting entrepreneurship and community development in impoverished areas.
+The brand does so for several reasons.
+First off, the brand aims to cultivate the untapped talents of artisans in forgotten or off-the-beaten-track places, promoting entrepreneurship and community development in impoverished areas.